VecPP/ap_math/README.md

 In order to hit precision objectives in [cste_math](https://github.com/VecPP/cste_math), we need to be able to compute values of sizes that are not available with the core types.

+## Acknowledgements

+The implementation details are heavily inspired from `llvm::APInt` and `llvm::APFloat`.